 This is not to say that there is nothing in scores that contributes meaning or value to music in performance.
 Far from it.
 It is perfectly obvious that the composer contributes greatly, and that some scores give rise again and again to overwhelmingly powerful musical experiences when performed, whatever the performance style.
 Of course.
 Compositions are highly suggestive.
 But exactly what they suggest cannot be pinned down, or if it can then there will be few interesting performances.
 Just how far scores are from being definitive we’ve already seen in the Brahms Ballade in Chapter 3.
 In an earlier study I looked at three recordings of Schubert’s song, ‘Die junge Nonne’, leading to three quite different understandings of what is going on in the poem (religious fervour, fear, dying).
 What is the actual music there?
 The notion is always contingent upon performance.

 Rather than draw boundaries around what must not be changed, it’s much more interesting, and more useful as a tool to test the concept, to try to find out what can be changed.
 Can we get a score to work convincingly, for example, by getting it to do the opposite of what it normally does?
 I attempted this, together with the pianist Mine Doğantan-Dack and soprano Diana Gilchrist, in a workshop in 2013, when we exchanged characters of the first movement of Beethoven’s ‘Moonlight’ sonata and Schubert’s song ‘Erlkönig’, whose meters and rhythmic profiles are similar but whose traditional characters are opposite.
 I outlined what this requires for the Moonlight back in chapter 1.
-In the workshop we did this principally by swapping their conventional tempi, taking ‘Erlkönig’ to dotted crotchet=ca 56 and the Moonlight to ca 75; but of course when you do that you change a lot more than just speed: the very different mood that the speed suggests also requires different articulation, loudnesses (dynamics in conventional musical parlance, but I want to reserve that word for something else that we’ll discuss later), vibrato (for the singer) and timbre.
-Do try this at home if you’re a pianist or singer.
-The Moonlight works remarkable well as a storm, and ‘Erlkönig’ recovers the full horror of a song about child abduction that we’ve lost in nicely-behaved Lieder recitals.
+In the workshop we did this principally by swapping their conventional tempi, taking ‘Erlkönig’ to dotted crotchet=ca 56 and the Moonlight to ca 120; but of course when you do that you change a lot more than just speed: the very different mood that the speed suggests also requires different articulation, loudnesses (dynamics in conventional musical parlance, but I want to reserve that word for something else that we’ll discuss later), vibrato (for the singer) and timbre.
+The Moonlight works remarkably well as a storm (you can listen to Ji Liu playing it that way in Chapter 23.1), and ‘Erlkönig’ recovers the full horror of a song about child abduction that we’ve lost in nicely-behaved Lieder recitals.
 Given that both make plausible musical and emotional experiences in themselves, where now is the actual music or the music itself?
 If the answer is only that it lies in the composers’ intentions, then it adds nothing and we have no need for it.
 I think it tries to do more than that, and fails.
 There is no ‘actual’ music or music ‘itself’.
 There are scores, and there are (real or imagined) performances starting from them that create musical experiences.
 Whatever sense one has of a musical composition emerges from, and may later be a residue of, those experiences.

 We’ve seen how ‘the music itself’ is used as a tool for policing performance and talk about compositions.
 A related form of policing is the notion of being ‘musical’.
 As Kingsbury wrote,